 A Time to Honor

-Eventually, Memorial Day also became a time to pay homage to those who have received America's most prestigious and highest military decoration, The Medal of Honor.
-The first presentation of The Medal of Honor was during the Civil War on March 25, 1863.
+Eventually, Memorial Day, or the days close to it, became a time to pay homage to those who have received America's most prestigious and highest military decoration, the Medal of Honor.
+Although the Medal of Honor presentations are not always on Memorial Day, the day has morphed into a time to reflect on the distinguished deeds of valor of American service personnel.
+The first presentation of the Medal of Honor was during the Civil War on March 25, 1863.
 Although not recognized as a federal holiday, March 25 became National Medal of Honor Day.
 The medal has been presented to roughly 3,500 recipients since its founding during the Civil War.
 It symbolizes the timeless American ideals of courage, patriotism, sacrifice, integrity, and humility.
 My hometown, the U.S. city of Memphis, located in Shelby County in Tennessee, has raised some Medal of Honor Recipients.
 One of which was in the Philippine Insurrection in 1901.
 Another recipient was in the Vietnam War in 1967.